How Barometric Pressure Affects a Hurricane’s Strength

 There is a very good reason for their concern: the lower the barometric pressure, the more intense the storm.

-While we armchair weather watchers tend to focus on the category designation of a cyclone or the highest wind speed, weather specialists know the pressure indicates whether a hurricane is weakening or strengthening.
+We armchair weather watchers tend to focus on the category designation of a cyclone or the highest wind speed.
+However, weather professionals know the hurricane pressure scale indicates whether a hurricane is weakening or strengthening.